|DATE:||September 22, 2021|

 Child Nutrition Programs

-Pursuant to the Families First Coronavirus Response Act (the FFCRA) (PL 116-127), as extended by the Continuing Appropriations Act 2021 and Other Extensions Act (PL 116-159), and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) is establishing a nationwide waiver to support access to nutritious meals while minimizing potential exposure to the novel coronavirus (COVID–19) in school year (SY) 2021-2022.
+Pursuant to the Families First Coronavirus Response Act (FFCRA) (PL 116-127), as extended by the Continuing Appropriations Act 2021 and Other Extensions Act (PL 116-159), and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) is establishing a nationwide waiver to support access to nutritious meals while minimizing potential exposure to the novel coronavirus (COVID–19) in school year (SY) 2021-22.
 This waiver applies to the Summer Food Service Program (SFSP) and to the National School Lunch Program (NSLP) Seamless Summer Option (SSO) during unanticipated school closures.

 Under 42 USC 1761(c)(1), unanticipated school closures only occur when children are not in school.
 If a school offers virtual learning or a mix of in-person classes and virtual learning, the school is considered open and any meals provided to children must be offered through the SSO under COVID-19: Child Nutrition Response #85, Nationwide Waiver to Allow the Seamless Summer Option through School Year 2021-2022 (or through the NSLP or School Breakfast Program for schools that have not elected Child Nutrition Response #85).